AEB-labs/Java-application-exercise/docs/en/setup.md

 > [!IMPORTANT]
 > This option is more suitable for experts, as you will need to be familiar with Git and the source host.

-You can of course also clone the application exercise and push or import it into your own **private** repository.
+Also you can of course clone the application exercise and push or import it into your own **private** repository.
 Your code does not need to be hosted on GitHub.
 You are free to use other providers.
 You just need to make sure that we have access to your code and that it is private.

 Please work in a branch called `dev` to compare your changes better.